In a divided nation, a rare moment of unity on Ukraine

 Americans still differ markedly by party in their assessment of Biden’s handling of the situation.
 Still, recent polls show large majorities in agreement on certain aspects of the war in Ukraine.

-A survey conducted last week by Yahoo News and YouGov found 74 percent of Americans believe that the invasion of Ukraine was unjustified.
+A survey conducted last week by Yahoo News and YouGov found 74 percent of Americans say that the invasion of Ukraine was unjustified.
 A CBS News-YouGov poll found 65 percent of Americans say the United States should send weapons and supplies to Ukraine.

 Americans have turned out at pro-Ukraine demonstrations and donned the blue and yellow of the Ukrainian flag.
 Several states — run by Democratic and Republican governors — have banned Russian liquor from their shelves in a gesture of solidarity.